-Change overs can be done standing or moving all 4 feet of the horse must be behind the line and out of the field of play before any feet of the outgoing horse enters the field of play.
+Change overs can be done standing or moving all 4 feet of the horse must be across the line before any feet of the outgoing horse enters the field of play.
 A reminder that the line itself counts as in the field of play.